‘The streets will make you feel brand new . . .’

 Taking the ferry across from Battery Park towards Liberty Island and its famous copper-plated inhabitant, you can look back towards the famous Manhattan skyline and take in its familiarity and wonder.
 But I can remember as I did so thinking something was missing – it didn’t quite look, well, right.
 It was only upon my return home when I found some old scans on disc from the photographs I took from that same New York Harbour (admittedly from a slightly different angle) some nine years before, almost to the day and 13 days before the world-changing events of 9/11, that I realised how easy is to forget quite HOW imposing and dominating those twin towers looked: how much they were the signature mark that proudly stated THIS IS NEW YORK.

 Yet New York lives on and thrives.
-“I ‘Heart’ NY” tee shirts abound – and not ironically or even exclusively adorning the flocks of enthusiastic tourists.
+“I ‘Heart’ NY” tee shirts are everywhere – not worn ironically or even exclusively adorning the flocks of enthusiastic tourists.
 Visitors’ and residents’ paths intersect, and the movement, emotion and routine of real, ‘ordinary’ life is there for all to see.

 If you want a challenge, try visiting New York City without your senses being provoked and stimulated by the scale, pride, energy and style on which it operates every day.
 Then let me know how you get on with that!